CodeMaster7000/WiFi-Scanner/README.md

 ## About

 A Python program to display nearby wireless networks and their information.
-It's time for you to put it to the test!

 ## Prerequisites